mariahachie/mariahachie.github.io/_posts/2017-01-20-rpi-survey.markdown

 header-img: "img/rpi-led.jpg"
 ---
 <p>During my co-op placement at Toyota, our national manager challenged our department to collect survey results in the
 cafeteria interactively.
 Our team chose to work on a raspberry pi because it was different than the other proposed solutions which were software based.
 I was tasked with writing the Python code which would count the results.
 I also ended up working on the hardware aspect because I noticed that the others were too busy to finish the project, and I was interested in trying it out.
-As you can see from the photo above, a button lights up when you press a button.</p>
+As you can see from the photo above, an LED lights up when you press its corresponding button, registering one vote.</p>

 <a href="#">
   <img src="{{ site.baseurl }}/img/enter-question.jpg" alt="Enter a question" width="50%" style="display:block; margin: auto; padding-top:40px"/>